3 Ways to Spring Clean Your Skin Routine

 It's been a long winter and you deserve all the splendour spring has to offer.
 With a refreshed skin care routine, you can check this off of your spring cleaning to-do list.

 Looking to incorporate one of these tips into your routine but don't know where to start?
-Book a virtual consult to discuss your skin care goals and I'll help you develop a personalized routine.
+Book a skin care lesson to discuss your skin care goals and I'll help you develop a personalized routine.

 Melissa Menard is a certified aesthetician with over a decade of experience in the beauty industry.
-She enjoys all things French lifestyle, flowers, and a good lipstick despite the mask mandate.
+She enjoys all things French lifestyle, flowers, and a good lipstick (mask mandate or not).